 Both UK divers, Rick Stanton and John Volanthe, took part in the first day of the rescue.
 When the rescue was successfully completed, both happily went back to their jobs in the UK.
 They were quick to point out that while they were lucky enough to find the boys initially, it would not have been possible without a huge international team effort.
 It is this charming spirit and the instinctive reaction of the public in Thailand and worldwide, that makes the Tham Luang rescue story so inspirational.

-The Netflix production will be a feature film but there have also been talk of a mini series.
-The production will be co directed by Thai Director Nattawut Poonpiriya and John M Chu whose move ‘Crazy Rich Asians’ took the world by storm last year.
-Thailand has become famous in recent years for powerful, evocative TV commercials that are inspiring and ingenuous.
+The Netflix production will be a feature film but there has also been talk of a mini-series.
+The production will be co-directed by Thai Director Nattawut Poonpiriya and John M Chu whose move ‘Crazy Rich Asians’ took the world by storm last year.
+Thailand has become famous in recent years for powerful, evocative TV commercials that are inspiring and ingenious.
 Nattawut Poonpiriya is an expert at the genre.
-These are, in fact, another eye opener for many if not most foreigners and western people who do not fully appreciate the true value and authenticity of Thailand.
+These are, in fact, another eye-opener for many if not most foreigners and western people who do not fully appreciate the true value and authenticity of Thailand.

 Thai film director for Netflix project won all 12 awards at a 2017 film awards for his thriller ‘Bad Genius’

 These commercials are produced by directors such as Nattawut Poonpiriya and another inspired director, Thanonchai Sornsriwichai.
-The are masterpieces of emotion and highly crafted for advertising firms such as Ogilvy and leading Thai companies.
+They are masterpieces of emotion and highly crafted for advertising firms such as Ogilvy and leading Thai companies.
 Nattawut Poonpiriya has also directed two highly acclaimed thriller movies in Thailand.
-Countdown in 2012 was a horror thriller that won three awards at the Suphannahong National Film Awards.
-His next film, the thriller Bad Genius, in 2017, in an epic feat won all awards in all 12 categories.
+Countdown in 2012 was a horror-thriller that won three awards at the Suphannahong National Film Awards.
+His next film, the thriller Bad Genius, in 2017, in an epic feat, won all awards in all 12 categories.